valexande/HomeOntology/README.md

  Can you be a little more specific about the general information you need. :)

 (a) A general description of the object.
-Press a then give me the object (b) Show the value of a property.
-Press b then chose one of the following properties (c) I could cover my inability of not returning results in questions (1)-(9), by recommending a new entity.
+Press a then give me the object.

+(b) Show the value of a property.
+Press b then chose one of the following properties.

+(c) I could cover my inability of not returning results in questions (1)-(9), by recommending a new entity.
 Press c then give what you have typed and o results were returned.